New Gluten Free Oat Cookies by Mrs Crimble’s are:

 Question: Is there Gluten in Oats?

 Bearing in mind these are Oat cookies under review; it is often queried whether or not Oat actually contains Gluten.
 Our research has verified that Oat does not contain Gluten and can be ingested by most who follow a Gluten-Free diet for health reasons.
 People can be sensitive in different ways to eating Oats however, the same as they can to Gluten containing grains like Wheat, Barley and Rye.
 For anyone who might experience discomfort in the GI tract when digesting grains, it may simply be down to the increased fibre intake as this can cause internal irritation for some.
 Oats can be ingested harmlessly by a high percentage of Coeliac patients but there must be guarantees before one does that there has been no contamination by Wheat, Rye or Barley at source.
 Mrs Crimble’s highlight Oats, Soya and Milk as allergens on the cookie’s packaging, and warn too that they may contain Egg, and Nuts, but there is nothing on the pack, nor any in depth Q&A information on the website that is immediately obvious about grain source and manufacture, and, as far as we are able to establish, the company is not mentioned under the heading ‘Gluten Free Products and Services’ at Coeliac UK online, why this is?
 We do not know.
-The company will be much better placed than we are to handle further questioning in this regard – contact them here with any queries you might have.
+The company will be much better placed than we are to handle further questioning in this regard – contact the business itself with any queries you might have.

 This Gluten-free brand, Mrs Crimble’s, started up over 30 years ago, but recently you will have seen much shelf space dedicated to their ever increasing Gluten-free bakery products, in all major supermarkets as well as farm shops, health stores and delicatessens.
 Mrs Crimble’s can also be found in the USA, Canada, Australia and New Zealand.